Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Using a T2 instance family

 **Explanation:**
-"Using Instance Store-backed AMIs" is incorrect.
+Using Instance Store-backed AMIs is incorrect.
 Instance-store-backed AMIs lose instance store data on stop; they don’t persist root by stopping.
-"Using EBS-backed root volumes" is correct.
+Using EBS-backed root volumes is correct.
 Instances with EBS-backed root volumes can be stopped and restarted while preserving the EBS volume contents.
-"Using Spot Instances" is incorrect.
+Using Spot Instances is incorrect.
 Spot instances can be terminated; they don’t guarantee persistent root preservation.
-"Using a T2 instance family" is incorrect.
+Using a T2 instance family is incorrect.
 Instance family does not determine persistence; root persistence depends on the root device type (EBS vs instance store).

 ---